OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

+\bt{ We evaluate the system with metrics tailored to each task: topological localization, metric localization, map merging, and visual navigation.}

-For topological localization, the objective is to determine whether a query node corresponds to a reference node at the same place.
-We use retrieval metrics, defining a correct match as one within a tolerance of $[7.5m, 75^{\circ}]$.
-This threshold is chosen to reflect practical navigation requirements. \begin{itemize}[leftmargin=0.7cm] \item \tb{Recall@1} measures the system's ability to find valid places.
-It answers: ``Of all the query nodes that should have had a correct match in the reference map, what percentage did the system successfully find and rank as its top-1 result?''
-It is a common metric for VPR. \item \tb{Precision@1} measures the reliability of the system's single best guess.
-It answers the question: ``Of all the query nodes where the system claimed to find a top-1 match, what percentage of those matches were actually correct?''
-Since queries may lack a true match, the ability to reject these false positives is crucial for system stability. \item \tb{Average@1}: The average of Recall@1 and Precision@1. \end{itemize}
+\paragraph{\bt{Topological Localization}} \bt{ Topological localization tests whether a query node matches a reference at the same place; we use retrieval metrics with a match deemed correct within a $[7.5\text{m}, 75^{\circ}]$ tolerance, set to reflect practical navigation requirements. \tb{Recall@1} measures the ability to find valid places, \ie among query nodes with a correct match in the reference map, the fraction ranked first; it is a common metric for VPR. \tb{Precision@1} measures the reliability of the top-1 prediction, \ie among query nodes for which a match is returned, the fraction that are correct; since many queries lack a true match, rejecting such false positives is crucial for stability. \tb{Average@1} is the mean of the two.}

-For metric localization, the goal is to estimate the precise relative pose.
-We follow \cite{arnold2022map} to report these metrics: \begin{itemize}[leftmargin=0.7cm] \item \tb{Precision@$[1m,10^{\circ}]$} is defined as the percentage of pose error of queries within a threshold.
-This metric evaluates the system's ability to produce accurate estimates. \item \tb{AUC (Area Under the Curve)@$[1m,10^{\circ}]$} measures the quality of system confidence estimation.
-It answers: ``How effectively can the system's confidence score separate correct matches from incorrect ones?'' \end{itemize}
+\paragraph{\bt{Metric Localization}} \bt{ We report two metrics for relative pose estimation \cite{arnold2022map}. \tb{Precision}@$[1\text{m},10^{\circ}]$ is the fraction of queries whose pose error lies within the threshold, reflecting estimation accuracy. \tb{AUC}@$[1\text{m},10^{\circ}]$ is the area under the precision-confidence curve, reflecting how well the confidence score separates correct from incorrect estimates.}

-For map merging, it is a process that couples topological localization, metric localization, PGO, and node culling.
-We primarily evaluate it in terms of the global pose accuracy of the final map.
-Our metric is the ATE \cite{zhang2018tutorial} in terms of RMSE.
-ATE measures the overall drift and alignment of the entire estimated pose against the GT pose.
-We also provide qualitative results for map merging that incorporate heterogeneous devices.
+\paragraph{\bt{Map Merging}} \bt{ This process couples topological localization, metric localization, PGO, and node culling.
+We assess the global pose accuracy of the merged map by the \tb{ATE} in RMSE, which captures the overall drift and alignment of the estimated poses against GT.
+We further provide qualitative results for merging across heterogeneous devices.}